ririyad/folium/README.md

 # Project Folium
-Project Folium is a voluntary initiative to plant and protect trees as a responsibility to the Earth to make it better than yesterday.
+Project Folium is a voluntary initiative to plant and protect trees driven by our responsibility to the Earth and leave it better than yesterday.